onsi/ginkgo/index.md

 })
 ```

-You use `Describe` blocks to describe the individual behaviors of your code and `Context` blocks to excercise those behaviors under different circumstances.
+You use `Describe` blocks to describe the individual behaviors of your code and `Context` blocks to exercise those behaviors under different circumstances.
 In this example we `Describe` loading a book from JSON and specify two `Context`s: when the JSON parses succesfully and when the JSON fails to parse.
 Semantic differences aside, the two container types have identical behavior.

 When nesting `Describe`/`Context` blocks the `BeforeEach` blocks for all the container nodes surrounding an `It` are run from outermost to innermost when the `It` is executed.
 The same is true for `AfterEach` block though they run from innermost to outermost.
 Note: the `BeforeEach` and `AfterEach` blocks run for **each** `It` block.
 This ensures a pristine state for each spec.